YunoHost-Apps/nextcloud_ynh/README.md

 #### `occ` command usage

-If you need/want to use Nextcloud `occ` command¹, you need to be in `/var/www/nextcloud/` folder, then use `sudo -u nextcloud php7.3 occ` instead of `occ` (as an alternative, you can use `/var/www/nextcloud/occ` to run the command from another directory).
+If you need/want to use Nextcloud `occ` command¹, you need to be in `/var/www/nextcloud/` folder (or `/var/www/nextcloud__n/` depending on your instance number in case of multiple concurrent installations), then use `sudo -u nextcloud php7.3 occ` instead of `occ` (as an alternative, you can use `/var/www/nextcloud/occ` to run the command from another directory).

 *NB: You may need to adapt `php7.3` to the PHP version that Nextcloud is using.
 Starting from Nextcloud 18, YunoHost uses php7.3, it used before php7.0.*